AyushMaher/Data-Structures-And-Algorithms-in-java/README.md

 # Data-Structures-And-Algorithms-in-java
-Here you will get hand written as well as well as typed notes of Data Structures And Algorithms in java.
+Here you will get hand written as well as typed notes of Data Structures And Algorithms in java.
 Also you will get other coding related stuffs.